Battle of the Neva: Background

 Pope Honorius III (1216–1227) received a number of petitions regarding new Baltic crusades, mainly concerning Prussia and Livonia but also a report from the Swedish Archbishop concerning difficulties with their mission in Finland.
 At that time, Honorius responded to the Swedish archbishop only by declaring an embargo against trade with pagans in the region; it is not known if the Swedes requested further help for the moment.

 In 1237, the Swedes received papal authorization to launch a crusade.
 Probably in 1238 or 1239, they made a successful campaign into Tavastia in Finland, known as the "Second Swedish Crusade" in later historiography.
 In 1240, new campaigns began in the easternmost part of the Baltic region and the Swedes advanced further east.
-The Swedish eastward expansion led to a clash between Sweden and Novgorod, since the Karelians had been allies and tributaries of Novgorod since the mid-12th century, and Novgorod had monopoly of the Karelian fur trade.
+The Swedish eastward expansion led to a clash between Sweden and Novgorod, since the Karelians had been allies and tributaries of Novgorod since the mid-12th century, and Novgorod had a monopoly over the Karelian fur trade.
 The Swedish expansion was stopped at the Battle of the Neva by a Novgorodian army led by Prince Alexander Yaroslavich.